 According to state laws, every trucking student will be drug tested when they first start school.
-Upon taking the first drug test, he/she will be entered into the student drug consortium.
-Each quarter, students are randomly selected to be tested for drugs and/or alcohol.
+Upon taking the first drug test, he/she will be entered into the CIT drug consortium.
+Each month, students are randomly selected to be tested for drugs and/or alcohol.
+Each student must register with the FMCSA Clearing House.

-We believe it is important that we all work together to make CIT a drug-free and safe learning environment.
+We believe it is important that we all work together to make CIT a drug and alcoholfree and safe learning environment.